ericwbailey/ericwbailey.website/source/published/dont-use-custom-css-scrollbars.md

 This means stepping out of your comfort zone.
 Test actual support with different operating systems and modes other than the ones you use on a daily basis.
 Remember that the way you use technology is not the default, and that the majority experience is a contradiction in terms.

 More importantly, it means asking actual people affected by your decisions what they think about them.
-And if you do this, [don’t forget survivor bias](https://en.wikipedia.org/wiki/Survivorship_bias).
-Don’t forget: people who can’t use your service aren’t represented in your analytics.
+And if you do this, [don’t forget survivor bias](https://en.wikipedia.org/wiki/Survivorship_bias): People who can’t use your service aren’t represented in your analytics.

 I want everyone to have fun, just not the expense of artificial, unnecessary exclusion.